Olympic staff, volunteers vaccinated as Tokyo Games near - RFI

 Tokyo 2020 also said Friday they had received offers from more than 100 overseas volunteer medical staff.

-The foreign volunteers facilitated by the IOC are meant to help ensure the Games does not place extra pressure on Japan's medical system.
+The foreign volunteers facilitated by the IOC are meant to help ensure the Games do not place extra pressure on Japan's medical system.

 © 2021 AFP